About Our Artists

 At Clocks Etc., we are proud to showcase items made by artists throughout the United States.
 We personally know many of these artists and have forged excellent working relationships with them.

-Michelle Allen has been making clocks for almost 15 years.
-She lives in Washington State and about half of her collection is made there.
-Her clocks are whimsical and fun and will make you smile.
-Who knew telling time could be this fun!
+Michelle Allen has been making clocks for over 20 years.
+She lives in Washington State and her clocks are whimsical, fun and will make you smile.
+Who knew telling time could be this much fun!

 Laura and Doug design all of their products in California and they specialize in fun and functional garden art.
-Decorate your garden with metal animal lanterns, bird bistros, glass windchimes, whirligigs and more.
+Decorate your garden with bird bistros, glass windchimes, whirligigs and more.
 You’ll love this line and so will your friends.

 Her love of whimsy and childlike innocence inspired Marta Peters to start her business in 1988.
 She places emphasis on excellence in workmanship, utilizing the finest of materials with particular attention to detail including glitter on many of the clocks.